-What is Family Focused Therapy?
-How is it used in treatment for Bipolar Disorder?
+What is Family Focused Therapy And How is it Used in Treatment for Bipolar Disorder?

 For many, finding out that you or a loved one is struggling with bipolar disorder, can feel frightening due to the stigma often associated with the disorder.
-However bipolar disorder is well-understood by the therapist community and can be readily treated by a combination of medications and psychotherapy.
-While bipolar disorder can be treated in an individual setting, more psychologists are starting to recommend family focused therapy.
-Family focused therapy often involves bringing in members of the family to help them better understand the disorder and to make sure that they understand their role in the healing process.
-This form of therapy provides numerous benefits to the family, and it has helped to provide longer lasting positive results.
+However, bipolar disorder is well-understood by the therapist community and can be readily treated by a combination of medications and psychotherapy.
+While bipolar disorder can be treated in an individual setting, more psychologists are starting to recommend family-focused therapy.
+Family-focused therapy often involves bringing in members of the family to help them better understand the disorder and to make sure that they understand their role in the healing process.
+This form of therapy provides numerous benefits to the family, and it has helped to provide long-lasting positive results.

-According to Journal of clinical psychology.
+According to the Journal of Clinical psychology.
 2007 May; Family-Focused Treatment for Bipolar Disorder in Adults and Youth, “Levels of familial expressed emotion during an acute episode are consistently associated with rates of recurrence among bipolar patients.”
-Utilizing techniques consistent with Family System Therapy, FFT is a time-limited treatment consisting of psycho education, family communication and problem-solving skills.
+Utilizing techniques consistent with Family System Therapy, FFT is a time-limited treatment consisting of psychoeducation, family communication, and problem-solving skills.

-Family Focused Therapy: How It Helps with Treating Bipolar Disorder
+How Family Focused Therapy Helps Treat Bipolar Disorder